-3.1 Before considering the new proposals, it is worth reflecting on the allocations that have been agreed over recent years.
-These are summarised in Appendix

-- 1 but, covering the period 2017/18 through to 2020/21, total over £240m with £212m still to be spent as at 1 January 2018.
+- 3.1 Before considering the new proposals, it is worth reflecting on the allocations that have been agreed over recent years.
+These are summarised in Appendix 1 but, covering the period 2018/19 through to 2021/22, total over £289m with £229m still to be spent as at 1 January 2020.

 - 3.2 The major projects that are included within the current programme include:

-- 3.2.1 The widening of the A13;
+- The widening of the A13;

-- 3.2.2 Purfleet Regeneration;
+- Purfleet Regeneration;

+- Thameside Theatre:

-- 3.2.3 Grays' Town Centre and Underpass;
+- Grays Town Centre and Underpass;

-- 3.2.4 Stanford-le-Hope Interchange;

-- 3.2.5 Improvements to parks and open spaces;
+- Improvements to parks and open spaces;

-- 3.2.6 New educational facilities:
+- New educational facilities;

-- 3.2.7 The HRA Transforming Homes programme;

-- 3.2.8 HRA New Build Schemes:

-- 3.2.9 Highways infrastructure;

-- 3.2.10 Aveley Community Hub

-- 3.2.11 Civic Office Development; and
+- Headstart Housing; and

-- 3.2.12 Improvements to the Linford Civic Amenity Site.
+- Improvements to the Linford Civic Amenity Site.

-- 3.3 In addition, feasibility has been carried out in developing the future and aspirational bids and the proposed projects to be developed in 2019/20 are included at Appendix 2.
+- 3.3 In addition, feasibility has been carried out in developing the future and aspirational bids and examples of the proposed projects to be developed in 2020/21 are included at Appendix 2.